hsahmed7/cse15l-lab-reports/Lab Report 3, CSE 15L.md

 The symptoms of the two tests are shown below:

-The JUnit test code for testReverseInPlace and testReverseInPlace2:
+The JUnit test code for `testReverseInPlace` and `testReverseInPlace2`:

 ```
 import static org.junit.Assert.*;